Platform screen doors: United States

-Following several pushing incidents, the MTA announced a PSD pilot program at three stations in February 2022: the platform at Times Square; the platform at Sutphin Boulevard–Archer Avenue–JFK Airport; and the Third Avenue station.
-The MTA started soliciting bids from platform-door manufacturers in mid-2022; the doors are planned to be installed starting in December 2023 at a cost of $6 million.
+Following several pushing incidents, the MTA announced a PSD pilot program at three stations in February 2022: the platform at Times Square, the platform at Sutphin Boulevard–Archer Avenue–JFK Airport, and the Third Avenue station.
+The MTA started soliciting bids from platform-door manufacturers in mid-2022; the doors were planned to be installed starting in December 2023 at a cost of $6 million.
 Designs for the platform doors were being finalized by June 2023.

 People movers, systems that ferry passengers across large distances they would otherwise walk, make use of platform screen doors.
 These systems are common at airports such as Hartsfield–Jackson Atlanta International Airport and Denver International Airport.
+The Minneapolis–Saint Paul International Airport Airport Trams use screen doors.
 The Port Authority of New York and New Jersey uses full height platform screen doors at two of its systems: AirTrain JFK and AirTrain Newark (serving John F. Kennedy International Airport and Newark Liberty International Airport respectively).
 San Francisco International Airport has AirTrain, a 6-mile-long line whose stations are fully enclosed with platform screen doors, allowing access to the fully automated people mover.
 Chicago O'Hare International Airport has a people mover system which operates 24 hours a day and is a 2.5 mile long (4 km) line that operates between the four terminals at the airport and parking areas; each station is fully enclosed with platform screen doors allowing access to the fully automated people mover trains.
 AeroTrain is a 3.78 mi people mover system at Washington Dulles International Airport in Dulles, Virginia, with fully enclosed tracks including platform screen doors.
 The United States Capitol subway system, a train cart people mover system, uses platform gates.